 Once you and your contractor have determined the best system for your needs, the contractor will prepare the necessary paperwork for AMP and the City of Alameda.
-Your contractor will complete the Renewable Generation Application, the Rebate Application for commercial properties, and request a building permit from the City Permit Center.
+Your contractor will complete the Eligible Renewable Generation Application, and request a building permit from the City Permit Center.

 Your contractor will install your system on your property.
 Installation generally takes a few days to a few weeks, depending on the unique conditions of your property or system.

 Before final interconnection of your system, it must pass final inspections by AMP Engineering and the City Building Department.
 Your contractor will arrange these inspections once the installation is complete.

 After passing all inspections, your solar system will be ready to go!
 An AMP engineer will perform the final interconnection on the same day as your final AMP inspection.